originalnicodr/CuratorDiscordBot/readme.md

 To change the the thumbnails options (extension of the fil, size, filter used in the resizing, etc.) check the **Thumbnail creation** section.

+The bot can ignore shots from people that have an specific rol.
+To specify the names rol change it in the **is_user_ignored** function.

 ## Usage

-The commands can only be accepted in the channel where the images will be sent.
+The commands can be accepted in the channel where the images will be sent or via DMs, but you would need to include the users ID in the **authorizedusers** list for the latter to be accepted.

 I made this bot for being able to curate retroactively, so the correct way to use it after setting it up would be to use the **!dawnoftimecuration** (using a new, clean channel as an output channel) to curate all past screenshots, and later use **!starcurating** to constantly check for new screenshots for the bot to send.
 If for some reason the bot goes offline, whenever it gets online again it will curate from where he was (make sure to run the **!dawnoftimecuration** command first).